RhtWeb/Contact-Keeper/README.md

 Contact Keeper

+1. download the zip file or clone it
+2. extract the file and open with the editor (e.g. VS Code)
+3. open terminal and go to the file directory

-Usage
+4. Usage
   Install dependencies

   npm install
   npm client-install

-Mongo connection setup
+5. Mongo connection setup
   Edit your /config/default.json file to include the correct MongoDB URI

-Run Server.
+6. Run Server
   npm run dev     # Express & React :3000 & :5000
   npm run server  # Express API Only :5000 npm run client  # React Client Only :3000